Tips for Selling RSUs at a Loss

 One of the toughest things about receiving RSUs is knowing when to sell RSUs.

 If you make between $100,000 and less than $1M, it’s unlikely that you’re setting aside enough money to cover the taxes as your RSUs vest.
-That’s why it usually makes sense to sell some RSUs at the time of vest to ensure that you have enough cash for taxes.
+That’s why it usually makes sense to sell some RSUs at the time of vest to ensure that you at least have enough cash for taxes.

 Outside of that, whether or not you choose to sell your RSUs depends a lot on what your finances look like and what your needs are.
 We’ve written previously about how much company stock is too much and provided a series of questions to help you figure out if you have too much.
 We’d recommend that you give it a quick read.